 - Confirm the reasons for and the dates of absence in writing when your child returns to school

 Leave of Absence in Term Time

 The Headteacher may not grant leave of absence to a pupil, unless an advance application has been made by the parent/carer and there are exceptional circumstances relating to the application.
-Parents/carers may apply to the school for leave of absence if they believe there are exceptional circumstancesusing using an application form accompanied by a letter outlining the exceptional circumstances.
+Parents/carers may apply to the school for leave of absence if they believe there are exceptional circumstances using using an application form outlining the exceptional circumstances.
+We ask for this application to be made 20 school days in advance of the required leave date.
 Please see the link below for the school's full Attendance and Punctuality Policy and application form.

 Attendance is good because pupils are happy and want to come to school.
 This stems from pupils feeling listened to, safe and valued.
 St Mary's Church School Inspection February 2015.